 FIRE SUPPRESSION & RESCUE

-A second-alarm would add another two engine companies, one truck company, one rescue company, and an additional Chief Officer; total staffing for two alarms is then forty (40) persons.
-Wildland-urban interface companies are trained and equipped to provide structure protection and limited initial attack on wildland incidents.
+When more fire apparatus are needed, a fire can be upgraded to a second-alarm which adds another two engine companies, one ladder truck company, one rescue company, and one additional battalion chief.
+Total staffing for two alarms is forty (40) firefighters.
+All firefighters are trained for fires in the wildland-urban interface and equipped to provide structure defense and initial attack on wildland incidents.

 GOAL: Control emergency incidents that threaten lives, property, and the environment.

 - Arrive at the scene of emergencies within five minutes of receipt of alarm, at least 90 percent of the time.

 - Maintain “Confined Space – Awareness Operational Level” training for all firefighters

 - Maintain “Rescue Systems I” certification for truck and rescue personnel.

 The Department has three front-line ladder trucks and three rescue vehicles, which employ specialized equipment designed to carry out rescue duties such as extrication of victims from traffic collisions or industrial accidents.
 All emergency response personnel are trained in basic rescue techniques involving motor vehicles.
 For more complex rescue emergencies, the department will deploy members of the Special Operations Task Force (See Special Operations Task Force).